Theodore-PKU/MC-DDPM/README.md

 The result of testing will be saved in the sub-directory of `outpus` which is specified by the argument `--output_dir`.
 The output directory contains reconstructions and evaluation metrics.

+### Trained Models

+The trained models can be downloaded from https://drive.google.com/drive/folders/1tgEI7GOcb2zF29dq0obYP1SMkXR38cpZ? usp=sharing to test the performance.